Convergence to Utility Maximization and the Indifference Hypothesis: Introduction

 \end{enumerate}

-The next section introduces the relevant theoretical framework.
-The one following it provides a detailed description of the experimental design and its relation to the preceding theoretical framework.
-Our empirical results are presented in Section 4.
+The next section introduces the relevant theoretical framework and then provides a detailed description of the experimental design and its relation to that framework.
+Our empirical results are presented in Sections \ref{s4}-\ref{s6}.
 The penultimate section discusses the related literature and how this paper is placed in it.
-As was noted above, the final section discusses implications of our findings.
-Additional information about the experiment, including screenshots, is provided in Online Appendices A--E.
+The final section discusses implications of our findings.
+Additional information about the experiment, including screenshots, is provided in Online Appendices (O.A.) \ref{a3}--\ref{a5}.